architapruthi/rfcs/README.md

 * Copy `0000-template.md` to `text/0000-my-feature.md` (where
 'my-feature' is descriptive. don't assign an RFC number yet).
 * Fill in the RFC.
 Put care into the details: **Typically, RFCs will have convincing motivation, demonstrate understanding of the impact of the design, and detail the drawbacks or alternatives**.
 * You can also choose to flesh out the design more formally - detailing the Requirements, Use Cases Analysis, Design Cases, Architectural Design etc.
 * Submit a pull request.
 As a pull request the RFC will receive design feedback from the core team and the larger community, and the author should be prepared to revise it in response.
+* In a subsequent commit to the pull request, fill in the **RFC PR** header of the document `text/0000-my-feature.md` with the URL of the pull request.
 * Eventually, the core team will decide whether the RFC is a candidate for inclusion in CppMicroServices.
 * An RFC can be modified based upon feedback from the core team and community.